 If remote work is not an option for your internship, and your employer does not want you to come in-person, or is unable to allow you to do so, unfortunately your options are very limited.
 Talk with your employer about whether you can start working once normal operations resume.
 During the delay, you can also talk with a Career Coach about other opportunities to advance your learning.

 My employer isn’t sure about what remote projects could look like, what resources are available to help them?

 You can refer your employer to our new handout, Developing Remote Internships.
 You can use our Internship Work Plan Template to help develop goals and track progress.
 Information about best practices for remote work is available here.
 There is also a variety of free LinkedIn Learning courses about remote working here.

 What can I do if I need a piece of equipment to complete a remote internship?

 Talk with your employer first to see if they are able to get you set up with any needed equipment, software, or other technology to be successful in a remote internship.
-You can also borrow equipment using the Student Technology Loan Program run out of Kane Hall.
+There are also many resources for UW students to get access to technology, learn more here.